tinac22-design/tina.cheng/Portfolio /API-sample.md

 # Ad URL Templates – API Documentation

-This sample API document was developed in collaboration with the developer and focuses on Ad URL Templates.
+This is a sample API document and focuses on Ad URL Templates.

 ## Overview